 As noted, a dual-band range extender can be segregated into distinct 2.4GHz and 5GHz Wi-Fi networks.
-Or, you can opt for a cheaper single-band 802.11n 2.4GHz extender dedicated to your smart home gear.
-Using a segregated 2.4GHz extender network, you can connect just your stationary 2.4GHz-specific gear, then deploy a dual- or tri-band mesh system to connect all your other gear.
+Or, you can opt for a cheaper 2.4GHz extender dedicated to your smart home gear.
+Using a segregated 2.4GHz extender network, you can connect just your stationary 2.4GHz-specific gear, then deploy a dual- or tri-band mesh system to connect all your other devices.

-So, bottom line: first, check to see if you're subscribing to a high enough level of internet service from your cable company or ISP – 50Mbps ought to be your minimum – and make sure your modem/router gear delivers AC and/or AX Wi-Fi, known as Wi-Fi 5 and Wi-Fi 6.
+So, bottom line: first, check to see if you're subscribing to a fast enough internet service from your cable company or ISP – 50Mbps ought to be your minimum – and make sure your modem/router gear delivers AC and/or AX Wi-Fi, known as Wi-Fi 5 and Wi-Fi 6.

-If you live in an apartment or small home and you subscribe to a healthy level of internet service, a dual-band range extender such as the TP-Link RE450 may be all you need to make sure all your square footage is bathed in Wi-Fi.
+If you live in an apartment or small home and you subscribe to a fast service, a dual-band range extender such as the TP-Link RE450 may be all you need to make sure all your square footage is bathed in Wi-Fi.

 If you live in a larger house with multiple floors, and/or your cable modem or router is located in a corner room, a mesh system is your best bet to keep all crannies of your castle connected.

-And if you need better service from video streaming devices, make sure the extender or mesh modules you buy include Ethernet jacks and can be located within six feet of the devices so can be wired to extended network.
+Finally, if you need better service from video streaming devices, make sure the extender or mesh modules include Ethernet jacks and can be located within six feet of the devices so they can be plugged into the network.